paloha/pit/readme.md

 `.pit` folder from each project.

 ## Note
-Yes, it is a horrendeous mix of python and bash, but I started it as a small bash script and then I expanded it using Python, because bash = pain.
+Yes, it is a horrendous mix of python and bash, but I started it as a small bash script and then I expanded it using Python, because bash = pain.
-Though, some things like activating an environment for current terminal, were much easier done from bash than from python.
+Though, some things like activating an environment for the current terminal were much easier done from bash than from python.
 Also, I wanted this to be a single file.

 ## Future of the project
 My current self is in hope of extending the functionality and rewriting the whole project pure in Python.
 Maybe even in ncurses if I feel adventurous...
-So in case you would like to use such tool, star the repo or let me know.
+So in case, you would like to use such a tool, please star the repo or let me know.
-It helps with the motivation.
+It helps with motivation.

-I planned to extend the functionality to support per-project start and stop scripts, and per-project config, plus support for additional lists of resources, such as URLs etc.
+I planned to extend the functionality to support per-project start and stop scripts, and per-project config, plus support for additional lists of resources, such as URLs, etc.
 But do not be fooled, the project might just get stalled, as I will be the only one in the world to use it.
 Who knows.